Jonathan2251/lbd/source/elf.rst

 As above ELF header display, it contains information of magic number, version, ABI, ..., .
-The Machine field of cpu0 is unknown while mips is MIPSR3000.
+The Machine field of cpu0 is unknown while mips is known as MIPSR3000.
-It is because cpu0 is not a popular CPU recognized by utility readelf.
+It is unknown because cpu0 is not a popular CPU recognized by utility readelf.
 Let's check ELF segments information as follows,

 .. code-block:: bash